Hyrdaboo/unity-rigidbody-fps/README.md

 # unity-rigidbody-fps
-A somewhat decent rigidbody based fps controller for unity
+A somewhat decent rigidbody based fps controller for unity that actually works I guess?